emojicode/emojicode.github.io/src/guides/packageAPI.md

 The purpose of `getVersion` should be pretty clear: Return the version of the package.
 The Real-Time Engine uses this to verify everything matches.
-`handlerPointerForClassMethod`, `handlerPointerForMethod` and
-`handlerPointerForInitializer` are called to get the handles as discussed earlier.
+`handlerPointerForMethod` and `handlerPointerForInitializer` are called to get function pointers as discussed earlier.
 Returning `NULL` should actually never happen, by the way.
-We’ll analyze how such a handler looks and what it does exactly in a moment.
-`markerPointerForClass`, `sizeForClass` and `deinitializerPointerForClass` are important too but we’ll discuss them a bit later.
+We’ll analyze how such a handler looks and what it does exactly in a moment. `markerPointerForClass`, `sizeForClass` and `deinitializerPointerForClass` are important too but we’ll discuss them a bit later.

 These functions are called *provider functions*.